Noah Cyrus Rubs Her Body In Satin Panties For Steamy Video

 Noah Cyrus built some major excitement for her new single in her latest Instagram share.
-The singer, who is the younger sister of mega star, Miley Cyrus, got sultry and soulful in the clip, as she showed off her singing chops, as well as her flawless figure, in the steamy new music video for her song, “Dear August.”
+The singer, who is the younger sister of megastar Miley Cyrus, got sultry and soulful in the clip as she showed off her singing chops and her flawless figure in the steamy new music video for her song, "Dear August."

-In the clip, Noah is first seen sitting on a thin blanket on the ground as the sun shines behind her.
+In the clip, Noah first sat on a thin blanket on the ground as the sun shone behind her.
 She wore a stunning powder blue dress with a turtleneck top.
 The garment boasted short sleeves as it clung to her chest.
 The outfit also featured a short hemline that exposed her long, lean legs.
 She accessorized the look with multiple chains around her neck and large earrings.
 She also rocked a couple of rings on her fingers, including one in the shape of a blue butterfly to match her dress.

 Her long, dark hair was parted to the side and pulled back at the sides so that the sleek, straight strands could hang down her back.